dkypuros/ZTA-LLM/MENTAL_MODEL.md

 ### What We Built

-We took the standard Model Context Protocol and wrapped it in a **three-layer security onion** that prevents data exfiltration while maintaining sub-millisecond performance:
+We took stock MCP and slid it into a three-layer **security onion** that keeps sensitive content private while adding only microseconds of latency:

 ```
 ┌─────────────────────────────────────────────────────────────┐